Thesis topics and research questions

 - MustRead (in Finnish, for full access register with your aalto.fi email address)

 To enroll in the thesis seminar a student must have a topic accepted by a faculty member at the Department of Economics.
-The deadline for the Fall 2019 seminar is May 31st (October 31st for the Spring 2020 seminar).
+The deadline for the Fall 2021 seminar is May 31st and November 15th for the Spring 2022 seminar.
 Adjusting the topic to be suitable for approval may require some back-and-forth between the student and the faculty, so students should make sure to begin the process several weeks before the deadline.
-The student must then notify Mikko Mustonen by email about the topic in the form of a provisional title for the thesis and the name of the faculty member who approved it.
+The student must then notify Kristiina Huttunen (for participation in the Fall seminar) or Marko Terviö (Spring seminar) by email about the topic in the form of a provisional title for the thesis and the name of the faculty member who approved it.
 After that the student can enroll in the seminar via WebOodi (code 31E99905).
 The initial approved topic is not set in stone: it can be changed subject to the same approval procedure as the initial topic.

 The purpose of the MSc thesis seminar is to learn to present, critique, and comment economic research.
 When the seminar begins the participants must therefore have already made some progress on their thesis, and need to be ready in the second week of the seminar to give their first presentation (in which the research question is introduced in the context of a broader topic).
+In the second seminar period students give their main presentation, accompanied by the main paper.
+These focus on communicating the results of economics research, either your own or the research that your review.
+The main paper is max 30 pages and the presentation 20-25 minutes.
+For more information, see the seminar page at MyCourses.
 The seminar is not meant to substitute for thesis supervision, for which purpose each thesis writer has an individual faculty advisor.

-The seminar is currently organized by Mikko Mustonen and Marko Terviö.
+The seminar is organized by Kristiina Huttunen in Fall 2021 and Marko Terviö in Spring 2022.
 See the seminar page at MyCourses (search for "31E99905") for current information on seminar work.
-The official course descriptions for the new academic year won't be published in Oodi until August 1st.
+The official course descriptions for the new academic year won't be published in Oodi until August.

 The working language of the seminar is English.
-The research plan and the main paper can be written in either Finnish or English, but all presentations and discussions in the seminar will be in English.
+The main paper can be written in either Finnish or English, but all presentations and discussions in the seminar will be in English.